tylerreisinger/rust-float-duration/README.md

 "chrono" is enabled.
 Additionally, `FloatDuration` objects can be converted to/from `chrono::Duration` objects via the `to_chrono` and `from_chrono` methods.

+Note: if the `chrono` feature is enabled, the `time` feature must also be enabled as `chrono` directly relies on some types defined in `time`.

 ```rust
 use chrono::{UTC, TimeZone};